miso25/seleqt/README.md

 # seleqt
-jquery Plugin for HTML select element replacement with search and optgroup support
+jquery Plugin for HTML select element replacement with search and optgroup support.
+Minified version cca 30 kB

 # Requirements:
 This plugin requires the latest version of [jQuery](http://jquery.com/).